CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/02-array.md

 of values.
 In Postgres, the array can hold a set of values of other data types (i.e. a set of integers, or enums, or even user-defined types).

-With that said, while some programming languages such as JavaScript allow different data types within the same array, in Postgres the array elements are of the **same** type.
+While some programming languages such as JavaScript allow different data types within the same array, in Postgres the array elements are of the **same** type.